WHAM-TV: History

 The station began as a cable-only WB affiliate in 2000 on Time Warner Cable channel 26.
 The station was created by Lynette Baker, Time Warner Cable's local programming manager, as an entertainment programming replacement for the independent channel WGRC channel 9, which was in the process of being relaunched as 24-hour news channel R News.
 Baker approached The WB to launch a cable only affiliate as all the broadcast licenses in the Rochester market were allocated (this preceded the launch of The WB 100+ Station Group in 1998, which afforded cable providers the opportunity to launch cable-exclusive WB affiliates in smaller markets, displacing the superstation feed of Chicago's WGN-TV, which served as the national feed of The WB until then).
 The network distribution staff headed by Ken Werner and Hal Protter agreed to the cable license.
-In December of 2000, the station became a joint venture of Time Warner Cable and The WB, named Rochester Television Ventures, LLC; it used the fictional call sign "WRWB-TV".
+In December 2000, the station became a joint venture of Time Warner Cable and The WB, named Rochester Television Ventures, LLC; it used the fictional call sign "WRWB-TV".
 The venture kept Lynette Baker as the Director of Operations and hired Tish Robinson as general manager and Steve Arvan as general sales manager.

 Rochester Television Ventures choose Jay Advertising Inc. as marketing and advertising agency of record for the channel in November 2000.
 At that time, the channel was expected to go live in January 2001.
 Tish Robinson was the channel's initial general manager.
 WRWB re-launched in December on channel 26, only to be moved to channel 16 in late December 2000.

 Robinson planned for the channel to launch its own news programming in 2001, but revenue was below expectations, forcing its postponement until 2003.
 After the September 11 attacks, the channel replaced an airing of the martial arts movie Mortal Kombat with the family comedy Dennis the Menace.
 In May 2003, the channel began carrying Rochester Knighthawks National Lacrosse League games.

 In mid-2004, Rochester Television Ventures added marketing and communications services to improve the channel's revenues and to fill the void of the loss of smaller advertising agencies.
 By this time, the cable channel had scrapped plans for newscasts and carried The Daily Buzz morning news show with local weather updates from TWC's R News.

 On January 24, 2006, the Warner Bros. unit of Time Warner and CBS Corporation announced that they would shut down and merge their UPN and WB networks to create a new network called The CW.
 WRWB's CW affiliation was officially announced in early March.
 On November 13, 2006, WHAM-TV purchased WRWB-TV from Time Warner Cable.
 It renamed the service "CW WHAM" and began to simulcast on a new second digital subchannel of WHAM to offer over-the-air viewers access to CW programming.
-CW WHAM moved its operations and four of its staff from the downtown Rochester into WHAM-TV's facilities in Henrietta.
+CW WHAM moved its operations and four of its staff from the downtown Rochester studios into WHAM-TV's facilities in Henrietta.